yali25/PathDelayFaultSimulator/README.md

 const std::string dot_path = "\"C:\\Users\\user\\Desktop\\release\\bin\\dot.exe\"";
 ```

-This path must be updated to the with the location of the “dot.exe”.
+This path must be updated to the location of the “dot.exe”.